-In the digital world, change is constant and it takes place at fast-paced manner.
+In the digital world, change is constant and it takes place in a fast-paced manner.
 A second delay can have a negative impact on page views, customer satisfaction, and conversion rate.
 Even the speed of your site is responsible for your organic search rankings.

 In simple words, by improving your site speed, you can enhance your revenues.
 You might not know that the visitors to your site expect the web page to load in less than two seconds and if it takes more than three seconds, then there are chances of the web page being abandoned.
 Some of the online shoppers even deem to believe that quick page loads are relevant for their loyalty to the site.